Turkey and Grilling- Today's Hot New Trends

 According to Stephanie Richardson, spokesperson for the Barbecue Industry Association, "Turkey products are versatile because they can be served as is, or seasoned to suit anyone's taste.
 And, they are convenient because they cook so quickly on the grill.
 When you consider that just more than half of all barbecue grills are used year-round, it's easy to see why turkey on the grill is a natural."

 Grilling is easy as long as you keep a few tips in mind.
 First, be sure to follow the grill manufacturer's suggestions for direct and indirect heat cooking.
 Direct heat is fine for smaller portions of meat, but indirect heat is often best for larger cuts of turkey, like bone-in breasts.
 Hot air circulating around the meat locks in the juices and flavor while allowing the meat to cook thoroughly without becoming too dry.
 Second, remember to prepare extra marinade for basting and to use as a serving sauce.
 Never serve used marinade as a sauce.
 Finally, cooking times vary depending on the thickness of the cut of turkey.
 Rely on a meat thermometer, inserted in the thickest portion of the meat away from the bone, to tell when the meat is ready.
-White meat is ready at 170 degrees, dark meat at 180, and ground turkey, such as turkey burgers, at 160 to 165 degrees.
+White meat is ready at 170 degrees F., dark meat at 180 degrees F., and ground turkey, such as turkey burgers, at 165 degrees F.

 Turkey on the grill, whether indoors or out, is a convenient way to eat tasty meals all year long.
 Use these recipes as a start, but then try experimenting on your own.
 Grilling highlights turkey's unique flavor and brings recipes to life in a whole new way.